Vatican Apostolic Archive: Access policy

 With limited exceptions, materials dated after 1939 were unavailable to researchers until 2 March 2020, when material from the tenure of Pope Pius XII (1939–1958) was opened for public access.

 An entire section of the distinguished archives relating to the personal affairs of Cardinalship from 1922 onwards cannot be accessed.

 Digitization project

 A document from the Secret Archives recording an oath sworn to Pope Honorius III by the Holy Roman Emperor Frederick II in Haguenau, September 1219.
 This is an example of how medieval handwriting can be difficult to read, both for modern readers and for text-recognition software.

-Early in the 21st century, the Vatican Apostolic Archives began an in-house digitization project, to attempt to both make the documents more available to researchers and to help to preserve aging physical documents.
+Early in the 21st century, the Vatican Apostolic Archives began an in-house digitization project to attempt to both make the documents more available to researchers and to help to preserve ageing physical documents.

-As of 2018, the archive had 180 terabytes of digital storage capacity, and had digitized over seven million images.
+As of 2018, the archive had 180 terabytes of digital storage capacity and had digitized over seven million images.